BeamMW/docs-gitbook/core-tech/WASM-wallet-client.md

 	Method | Description
 	--- | ---
-	[callWalletApi](#callWalletApi) | Allows to call wallet API methods from application [setHandler](#setHandler) | Sets handler to receive response for API request
+	[callWalletApi](#callWalletApi) | Allows to call wallet API methods from the application [setHandler](#setHandler) | Sets handler to receive a response for API request

-* [AppAPICallback](#AppAPICallback) - a callback object for applications, it allows the wallet to control the action which application want to perform.
+* [AppAPICallback](#AppAPICallback) - a callback object for applications, it allows the wallet to control the action which the application wants to perform.

 	Method | Description
 	--- | ---